ARCAD-Software/iunit-vscode/docs/pages/iUnit/application-provider.md

 # Application Provider Mode

-The Application Provider mode is used to create, manage and run Test Cases and Test Suites.
-To do so, the Application Provider mode has to be linked to the Repository.

-The way we have iUnit integrated with ARCAD via the Application Provider mode is also available in the Visual Studio Code version.
+The Application Provider mode is used when iUnit repository is created from an Arcad application or any other change management system integrated with iUnit.

-When the iUnit repository is linked with an ARCAD version, it should display the **Versions** node and if a specific version has child versions (it is the case of a node version), the **Versions** node should be displayed too.
+When the iUnit repository is linked with an ARCAD application, it would display the **Versions** node.
+Subsequently, if a version has child versions (e.g. the case of a node version), the **Versions** node would be displayed for the parent node.

-The automatic actions settings as it is in RDi mode, should be active in Visual Studio Code too.
+When the repository is created and linked to an Arcad application, the additional settings for automatic actions (e.g. auto checkout, auto promote etc) can be set depending on the requirement.

 ## Link the Application to the Repository